-3 Defined benefit obligation (DBO)
+3) Defined benefit obligation (DBO)

 Management's estimate of the DBO is determined using actuarial valuations using a number of critical underlying assumptions such as standard rates of inflation, mortality, discount rate and anticipation of future salary increases.
-Due to the complexity of the valuation, the underlying assumptions and the long term nature of these plans, such estimates are subject to significant uncertainty and variation in these assumptions may significantly impact the DBO amount and the annual defined benefit expenses (as analysed in note 10).
+Due to the complexity of the valuation, the underlying assumptions and the long term nature of these plans, such estimates are subject to significant uncertainty and variation in these assumptions may significantly impact the DBO amount and the annual defined benefit expenses (as analysed in Note 10).

-4a.
+Notes to the financial statements (continued) 4a.
 Particulars of turnover, cost of sales, operating costs and operating surplus